-Able Brewing have now brought out the third and most recent update to the Kone’s design.
-This latest version of the, famous now, stainless steel filter has a few new and impressive features.
-It comes with a plastic rim which fits comfortably onto your Chemex or other brewing device.
+Able Brewing has now brought out the third and most recent update to the Kone’s design.
+This latest version of the famous now, stainless steel filter has a few new and impressive features.
+It comes with a plastic rim which fits comfortably onto your Chemex or other brewing devices.
 This feels much more secure and I felt a lot more relaxed using this Kone compared to the older generations.

 Disadvantages of the Kone Coffee Filter

 The Kone works best when water is added little by little so that it doesn’t sit on top of the coffee bed.
-This just leaves a little less room for mistakes when you are preparing your coffee in the morning and is slightly more time consuming as it isn’t wise to prepare your coffee while doing other things in the kitchen.
+This just leaves a little less room for mistakes when you are preparing your coffee in the morning and is slightly more time-consuming.
+Also, it’s not wise to prepare your coffee while doing other things in the kitchen.
 I think this is a small price to pay and anything done well takes a little time.

 Final Notes and Overall Rating

-As a closing paragraph, I’d like to mention that Kone have a gold plated version.
-I secretly wish Santa brings me one of those for Christmas, since I personally won’t pay for it.
+As a closing paragraph, I’d like to mention that Kone has a gold plated version.
+I secretly wish Santa brings me one of those for Christmas.
 It is a little steep.
 Anyway, if you can afford it, that Kone is the real deal, I will soon write a blog post on why golden filters make coffee taste better.